yz89122/p2p-java/README.md

 (Actually, I'm not sure about this, cause my laptop is running Linux :D. I like Linux, BTW.)

+## Lazy to build?

+You can download Jars from [here](https://github.com/yanzhen0610/p2p-java/releases)

 # Run

 ## Peer